gehsekky/sopel-wordcount/README.md

-willie-wordcount
+sopel-wordcount
 ================

-A module for willie that keeps a word count of users in a given IRC channel.
+A module for sopel that keeps a word count of users in a given IRC channel.